-This is why you should consider investing in insurance software—systems designed with the specific needs of insurance agencies and brokerages in mind.
+This is why you should consider investing in insurance software—systems designed with the specific needs of insurance carriers, agencies and brokerages in mind.

 In this Buyer's Guide, we'll explain what insurance software is, what common functionality to look out for, how much it costs and everything else your insurance business needs to know before making a purchase decision.

-Insurance software is designed to help insurance agencies and brokerages manage their day-to-day operations.
+Insurance software is designed to help insurance carriers, agencies or brokerages manage their day-to-day operations.
 On the administrative side, these systems can help you keep track of policy and claims information, manage your teams and more.
 There's a client side to this software as well, which allows your customers to log in and do things such as check their policy information, fill out forms and make online payments.

 Dedicated insurance software can provide numerous benefits to your insurance company over more manual methods such pen and paper or spreadsheets.
 With an insurance software system in place, you can expect:

 Improved operational efficiency.
 Being able to house all of your information in one easily searchable database and automate tedious processes related to billing or reporting can save your business a ton of time.

 Increased data security.
 Sensitive customer or carrier information shouldn't be held in easily crackable spreadsheets.
 Encryption and user authentication capabilities found in insurance software can keep your data safe.

 Better regulatory compliance.
 Staying on top of ever-shifting regulations through manual methods can be an incredible time suck and result in costly errors.
 Insurance software can automatically highlight any areas that need your attention.

 Fewer breakdowns in communication.
 Features such as task management, automatic notifications and communication tracking can ensure that nothing falls through the cracks working with customers, carriers or otherwise.